code100/ModelElastic/README.md

 ```

-if you have another connection/index/type, you can overwrite in your model with initialize
+If you have another connection/index/type, you can overwrite in your model with initialize

 ```php
    public function initialize(){